guidograzioli/nextgen-website/content/en/collections/_index.md

 ---
-title: Documentation
+title: Ansible Middleware Collections
-linkTitle: Docs
+linkTitle: Collections
-menu: {main: {weight: 40}}
+menu: {main: {weight: 20}}
-weight: 40
+cascade: { "type": "docs"}

 ---
 {{% pageinfo %}}
 This is a placeholder page that shows you how to use this template site.
 {{% /pageinfo %}}